 Your agent will send the document and you will only have to fill it up.

 One Health Pass Registration

-The Philippine government requires all arriving passengers whether OFWs, non-OFWs and foreign nationals to register in the health declaration platform.
+The Philippine government requires all arriving passengers whether OFWs, non-OFWs, or foreign nationals to register on the health declaration platform.

 This is done online using their website at One Health Pass.